 Medical researchers have published many papers about the risks and complications of operating on the morbidly obese.
 Some surgeons brag about the fact that they can place a knee replacement into a patient with a BMI of 50.
 As I frequently discuss with patients, the proper question is not “can I perform the operation?”, the proper question is “should I operate?”

 I do not know the specific percentage of patients in a primary care doctor’s office who take any advice seriously and go on to lose significant weight.
 I can’t imagine it being much.
-I do know that a significant amount of patients with severe knee pain, who are looking at knee replacement surgery in the very near future are very engaged and highly motivated.
+I do know that a considerable number of patients with severe knee pain, who are looking at knee replacement surgery in the very near future are very engaged and highly motivated.
 I have been very impressed with the number of people who have taken on the challenge to modify their lifestyle, improve their eating habits, attend dedicated weight loss sessions, learn how to prepare healthier foods, and institute an appropriate resistance and aerobic exercise program.

-To date, I have been thoroughly impressed with the number of patients who have committed to significant dietary changes, decreased consumption of simple carbs, decreased intake of soda, juices, and sports drinks and have dramatically improved their hemoglobin A1c.
+To date, I have been thoroughly impressed with the number of patients who have committed to significant dietary changes, decreased consumption of simple carbs, decreased intake of soda, juices, and sports drinks, and have dramatically improved their hemoglobin A1c.
 Their knee pain, as well as their reliance on medications to manage diabetes and hypertension, have likewise diminished significantly.

 We as orthopedic surgeons can sit back and try to adapt to the changes that will come over the next few years.
 We can have our Academy fight these changes, or we can try and generate the data necessary to support the need for orthopedic surgeons to be the primary care practitioner of the musculoskeletal system.
-Collectively we could have a dramatic impact on the lives of the patient’s we see in our office.
+Collectively we could have a dramatic impact on the lives of the patients we see in our office.
 We are uniquely positioned to improve the lives of our patients, improve the health of our patients, decrease the cost of healthcare, decrease the utilization of medications and surgery to manage disease and help put medicine on a more sustainable course.